JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-swing-interoperability.md

 To create separate views or windows for popups on desktop, set the `compose.layers.type` system property.
 Supported values:
 * `WINDOW` creates `Popup` and `Dialog` components as separate undecorated windows.
 * `COMPONENT` creates `Popup` or `Dialog` as a separate Swing component in the same window.
-The setting only works with off-screen rendering, with `compose.swing.render.on.graphics` set to `true` (see the [Experimental off-screen rendering](#experimental-off-screen-rendering) section).
-Note that off-screen rendering only works for `ComposePanel` components, not full window applications.
+Note that the setting requires enabled off-screen rendering (see the [Experimental off-screen rendering](#experimental-off-screen-rendering) section), and off-screen rendering only works for `ComposePanel` components, not full window applications.

 Note that popups and dialogs are still unable to draw anything outside their own bounds (for example, the shadow of the topmost container).